NeuromecHAHNics/Bakenecker_et_al_2022/readme.md

-# Paddy Study #3
+# Bakenecker et al. 2022

 This repository shares all the python code used to analyze the data of the underlying study.
-The folder 'paddystudy3' thereby contains all the code used to analyze the date.
+The folder 'bakenecker2022' thereby contains all the code used to analyze the date.
 In the subdirectory 'util' there are two modules that each contain one function.
 'import_vicon_lbi' is used to import and label the kinematic-marker data.
 'calculate_wavespeed' processes the raw wave speed data from the two accelerometers and calculates the wave speed.